 - What are the legal issues surrounding meconium aspiration syndrome?

 - What questions should I ask my doctor?

 - What should I expect if my baby has meconium aspiration syndrome?

-What is meconium, and how does my baby swallow it?
+How does my baby swallow meconium?

 Meconium aspiration syndrome occurs when the baby expels the meconium while still in the uterus and then makes a reflexive gasping movement, drawing meconium-contaminated amniotic fluid into the lungs.
 In addition, a baby that has expelled meconium will be born covered in the meconium-stained amniotic fluid and may aspirate that fluid with its first breaths.
 The sticky meconium can block the airways, irritate the lung tissue, and impair the lungs’ ability to exchange oxygen efficiently after birth.

 In about 10% of births, meconium is passed into the amniotic fluid.
 It is most common in babies born at term, or those born post-term (42 weeks).
 (R)